openfoodfacts/openfoodfacts-infrastructure/docs/zfs-overview.md

 ## Some useful commands

-* `zpool status` to see eventual errors
+* [`zpool status`](https://openzfs.github.io/openzfs-docs/man/master/8/zpool-status.8.html) to see eventual errors
-* `zpool list -v` to see all device
+* [`zpool list -v`](https://openzfs.github.io/openzfs-docs/man/master/8/zpool-list.8.html) to see all device

   **Note**: there is a quirk with ALLOC which is different for mirror pools and raidz pools.
   On the first it's allocated space to datasets, on the second it's used space.

-* `zfs list -r` to get all datasets and their mountpoints
+* [`zfs list -r`](https://openzfs.github.io/openzfs-docs/man/master/8/zfs-list.8.html) to get all datasets and their mountpoints
-  3. zpool list -v list all devices

-* `zpool iostat` to see stats about read / write. `zpool iostat -vl 5` is particularly useful.
+* [`zpool iostat`](https://openzfs.github.io/openzfs-docs/man/master/8/zpool-iostat.8.html) to see stats about read / write. `zpool iostat -vl 5` is particularly useful, `zpool iostat -w` helps you understand the time taken by data to be read / written.

-* `zpool history` list all operations done on a pool
+* [`zpool history`](https://openzfs.github.io/openzfs-docs/man/master/8/zpool-history.8.html) list all operations done on a pool

 * `zpool list -o name,size,usedbysnapshots,allocated` see space allocated (equivalent to `df`)